About Abigail Turner

 Chris Meatto is an alumnus of the Graduate Center's MALS program.
 His concentration was digital humanities with a focus in history.
 He teaches history and global studies at Greens Farms Academy, an independent school in Connecticut.
 In this episode of Alumni Aloud, Chris sheds light on the hiring process of independent schools and explains what he enjoys most about developing curriculum, working with teenagers, and collaborating with fellow teachers.

 Rocio Raña earned her PhD in Linguistics from the Graduate Center.
 She runs Langalo, a translation business in New York City.
 She also works on different research projects, publishes, and continues to teach.
-In this episode of Alumni Aloud, Rocio shares her time management tips and some advice for continuing research outside of academia.

 Rob Silva is a Senior Medical Director- Neurology at Ipsen Pharmaceuticals.
 He earned his PhD in Clinical Neuropsychology from the Graduate Center.
 In this episode of Alumni Aloud, Rob talks about how to sell your graduate school experience and research skills to a hiring manager in the pharmaceutical industry.
 He also discusses the importance of informational interviews and preparing for your job search while you're still in school.